apecloud/kubeblocks/docs/user_docs/kubeblocks-for-redis/cluster-management/create-and-connect-a-redis-cluster.md

 # Create and Connect to a Redis cluster

 KuebBlocks for Redis supports Standalone clusters and PrimarySecondary clusters.

-But for your better high-availability experience, KubeBlocks creates a PrimarySecondary cluster and a Redis Sentinel with three replicas by default.
+But for your better high-availability experience, KubeBlocks creates a Redis PrimarySecondary by default.

 ## Create a Redis Cluster